 Petroglyph as a medium of hidden messages.

-The Petroglyph collection recodes and reprocesses scrap material sourced from the Nucleo Laboratory,
+he Petroglyph collection recodes and reprocesses scrap material sourced from the

-in an assemblage that is constantly changing and evolving its form.
+Studio Nucleo Laboratory in an assemblage constantly changing and evolving form.

 After being assembled, the piece will carry an invisible message, a secret kept only on a canvas,

 where aphorisms inspired by Fedor Dostoevskij will celebrate beauty as the only form of salvation.